 What to see in Minsk

 Minsk is not exactly a sightseeing city, but it makes up in interest for what it lacks in traditional tourist attractions.
-A Stalinist city, Minsk has a unique atmosphere which is appealing to those seeking novelty.
+A Stalinist city, Minsk has a unique atmosphere which is appealing to those seeking a novel destination.

 Worthwhile tourist attractions in Minsk include the imposing Cathedral of the Holy Ghost, dating back to 1642, one of only a handful of historic buildings surviving in the city; the Chelyuskinites Park, a very old-fashioned amusement park providing some outdoor fun and a pretty botanical garden; the Museum of the Great Patriotic War, which showcases the horrors of World War II, including a model recreation of a Nazi concentration camp; the National Museum of Culture and History, which chronicles the long and turbulent history of Belarus; the National Opera and Ballet Theatre of Belarus, a striking white landmark; and Victory Square, which includes a moving war memorial.